ferdinand-wood/master-board/sdk/master_board_sdk/README.md

 ```
 sudo setcap cap_net_admin,cap_net_raw+ep EXECUTABLE_NAME
 ```
-remember to reset the capabilities on python if you use it other you can [get into trouble](https://answers.ros.org/question/366380/ubuntu1804ros2-dashing-failed-to-load-entry-point-issue/):
+This does not work when the hard disc of the linux computer is encrypted.
+Remember to reset the capabilities on python if you use it other you can [get into trouble](https://answers.ros.org/question/366380/ubuntu1804ros2-dashing-failed-to-load-entry-point-issue/):
 ```
 sudo setcap -r /usr/bin/python3.6
 ```